By Negin Khodayari on behalf of The Eyeopener

 If this sounds familiar, it’s because we wrote a similar editorial two years ago but felt it needed to be said yet again.

 Since Oct.
-7, 2023, the genocide in Gaza has become not only a humanitarian catastrophe but a war on truth.
-Journalists, medics and witnesses have become deliberate targets.
+7, 2023, the ongoing genocide in Gaza has become not only a humanitarian catastrophe but a war on truth as journalists, medical workers and bystanders have also become targets.

-Killing journalists is not a tragedy of war.
-It is not collateral damage.
-It is a war crime.
+Killing journalists is not only censorship—it’s a war crime.

-As of September 2025, the number of journalists and media workers killed in Gaza alone has surpassed 240, making it the deadliest documented conflict for journalists, according to the United Nations (UN) and Committee to Protect Journalists.
+As of September 2025, the reported number of journalists and media workers killed in Gaza alone has surpassed 240, making this the deadliest documented conflict for journalists, according to the United Nations (UN) and Committee to Protect Journalists.

-Among the most recent examples: the Aug.
+The most recent example is the Aug.
 25 Israeli strike on Nasser Hospital in Khan Younis, which killed at least 20 people, including five journalists.
-The strike is suspected to have been in two parts—known as a ‘double tap’—the first bomb hit, and the second followed just as medics and reporters rushed to help.
+The strike is suspected to have been in two parts, known as a ‘double tap’, meaning the first bomb hit, and the second followed just as medics and reporters rushed to help.

-Journalists are targeted in war because they get in the way.
-Their job is to document what those in power want hidden—civilian deaths, demolished hospitals and war crimes.
-Their work threatens official narratives.
-This type of attack is the most extreme form of censorship.
-It disrupts the public’s right to know and cuts off communication from those living under siege.
+Journalists are targeted in areas of crisis and war because they get in the way.
+Their job is to document what those in power want to keep hidden including civilian deaths and demolished hospitals, among other crimes.
+This threatens the narratives state officials prefer to broadcast, so they’re targeted.
+This is the most extreme form of censorship which interfere’s with the public’s access to communication and information.

-Journalists are civil servants.
-Their job is not to take sides, but to let the facts speak for themselves.
-We rely on reporters to verify numbers, challenge claims and hold power to account.
-When independent media is silenced, misinformation thrives.
-In Gaza, where internet access is routinely cut, and foreign media are barred entry, the risk of distortion is not hypothetical—it is already happening.
+Journalists are civil servants, their job is not to take sides or share their biases, but to let the facts speak for themselves.
+We rely on them to verify numbers and claims and help hold power to account.
+When reporters are forced into silence or wiped out entirely, distorted narratives and gossip thrive.
+In Gaza, where internet access is often cut and foreign media are barred entry, the risk of misinformation is actively happening.

 “We rely on reporters to verify numbers, challenge claims and hold power to account”